jacobtani/TeachToolP/README.md

 ### Database

-TeachTool uses a PostgreSQL database to build the application.
+iwavez uses a PostgreSQL database to build the application.
 Ensure you have it running on your machine (please refer to: http://www.gotealeaf.com/blog/how-to-install-postgresql-on-a-mac)

 ### Background Processes